-The DAISY Consortium is a global consortium of organizations committed to a common vision and mission, which pools and coordinates resources to deliver global change.
-We work towards creating the best way to read and publish.
+The DAISY Consortium is a global partnership of organizations committed to creating the best way to read and publish, for everyone.

-The DAISY Consortium was formed in May, 1996 by talking book libraries to lead the worldwide transition from analog to Digital Talking Books.
-DAISY denotes the Digital Accessible Information SYstem.
-The US Fund for DAISY was established in 2005 to provide financial support and administer U.S. based projects and grants for the DAISY Consortium in accordance with the mission, vision and values of the DAISY Consortium.
+The DAISY Consortium was formed in May 1996 by talking book libraries to lead the worldwide transition from analog to Digital Talking Books.
+The US Fund for DAISY was established in 2005 to provide financial support and administer U.S. based projects and grants for the DAISY Consortium.

 The first DAISY Standard was proprietary, originating in Sweden in 1994.
-The idea was to use digital recording and introduce some document structuring that would allow easy navigation by the user.
-In its short history, the DAISY Specification has evolved considerably.
-It has already begun to offer a more flexible and pleasant reading experience for people who are blind or print disabled in a number of countries including Sweden, Japan, the United Kingdom, and the United States.
+The DAISY Specification has evolved considerably.
+It offers a flexible and navigable reading experience for people who are blind or print disabled in a number of countries worldwide including [among others] Sweden, Finland, France, Japan, Canada, Germany, Switzerland, Spain, Australia, New Zealand, Norway, the United Kingdom, the Netherlands, Denmark and the United States.

 - Full and Associate Members are nonprofit organizations, typically national talking book libraries or national consortia of such libraries.

-The consortium and its members also work in developing countries on building and improving libraries, training staff, producing software and content in local languages, and creating networks of organizations.
-It also seeks to influence international copyright laws and best practices to further the sharing of materials.
+The consortium and its members also work in developing countries on building and improving accessible libraries, training staff and creating networks of organizations.
+It also seeks to influence international copyright laws and best practices to further the sharing of accessible materials.